tsdev/spinw/README.md

 **SpinW** (*spin-double-u*) is a Matlab library that can optimize magnetic structures using mean field theory and calculate spin wave dispersion and spin-spin correlation function for complex crystal and magnetic structures.
 For details check http://www.spinw.org

 # Current Status
 We are currently in a period of change. **SpinW will be moving to python/C++ (with a Matlab interface)**.
 I'm sure you can appreciate that this will be a lot of work as all of the code will be completely re-written and updated.
-In this period the Matlab version will be stabalized at v3.1.1 with bug fixes and reviewed external pull requests.
+In this period the Matlab version will be stabilized at v3.1.1 with bug fixes and reviewed external pull requests.
 More details of the new version will follow. [**For Q&A we are testing GitHub Discussions.**](https://github.com/SpinW/spinw/discussions)

 # Documentation
 * experimental and under construction, the address can change in the future